 The Anti-Lock Brake System (ABS) provides increased vehicle stability and brake performance under most braking conditions.
-The system automatically "pumps" the brakes during severe braking conditions to prevent wheel lock-up.
+The system operates with a separate computer to modulate the hydraulic pressure to prevent wheel lock-up and avoid skidding on slippery surfaces.

-- Pumping of the Anti-Lock Brakes will diminish their effectiveness and may lead to an accident.
+• Pumping of the anti-lock brakes will diminish their effectiveness and may lead to an accident.
 Pumping makes the stopping distance longer.
-Just press firmly on your brake pedal when you need to slow down or stop. - The ABS cannot prevent the natural laws of physics from acting on the vehicle, nor can it increase braking or steering efficiency beyond that afforded by the condition of the vehicle brakes and tires or the traction afforded. - The ABS cannot prevent accidents, including those resulting from excessive speed in turns, following another vehicle too closely, or hydroplaning.
-Only a safe, attentive, and skillful driver can prevent accidents.

-• The capabilities of an ABS equipped vehicle must never be exploited in a reckless or dangerous manner, which could jeopardize the user's safety or the safety of others.
+Just press firmly on your brake pedal when you need to slow down or stop.

+- The ABS cannot prevent the natural laws of physics from acting on the vehicle, nor can it increase braking or steering efficiency beyond that afforded by the condition of the vehicle brakes and tires or the traction afforded. - The ABS cannot prevent accidents, including those resulting from excessive speed in turns, following another vehicle too closely, or hydroplaning.
+Only a safe, attentive, and skillful driver can prevent accidents. - The capabilities of an ABS-equipped vehicle must never be exploited in a reckless or dangerous manner, which could jeopardize the user's safety or the safety of others.

-The ABS light monitors the Anti-Lock Brake System.
+The "Anti-Lock Brake Warning Light" monitors the Anti-Lock Brake System.
 The light will come on when the ignition switch is turned to the ON position and may stay on for as long as four seconds.

-If the ABS light remains on or comes on while driving, it indicates that the Anti-Lock portion of the brake system is not functioning and that service is required.
-However, the conventional brake system will continue to operate normally if the BRAKE warning light is not on.
+If the "Anti-Lock Brake Warning Light" remains on or comes on while driving, it indicates that the anti-lock portion of the brake system is not functioning and that service is required.
+However, the conventional brake system will continue to operate normally if the "Brake Warning Light" is not on.

-If the ABS light is on, the brake system should be serviced as soon as possible to restore the benefits of Anti-Lock brakes.
-If the ABS light does not come on when the ignition switch is turned to the ON position, have the bulb repaired as soon as possible.
+If the "Anti-Lock Brake Warning Light" is on, the brake system should be serviced as soon as possible to restore the benefits of anti-lock brakes.
+If the "Anti-Lock Brake Warning Light" does not come on when the ignition switch is turned to the ON position, have the bulb repaired as soon as possible.

-If both the Brake Warning Light and the ABS Light remain on, the Anti-Lock brakes (ABS) and Electronic Brake Force Distribution (EBD) systems are not functioning.
+If both the "Brake Warning Light" and the "Anti-Lock Brake Warning Light" remain on, the Anti-Lock Brake

+(ABS) and Electronic Brake Force Distribution (EBD) Systems are not functioning.
 Immediate repair to the ABS system is required.
-See your authorized Dealer Service Center.
+See your authorized dealer.

-When the vehicle is driven over 7 mph (11 km/h), you may also hear a slight clicking sound as well as some related motor noises.
+When the vehicle is driven over 7 mph (11 km/h), you may hear a slight clicking sound as well as some related motor noises.
 These noises are the system performing its self-check cycle to ensure that the ABS system is working properly.
 This self check occurs each time the vehicle is started and accelerated past 7 mph (11 km/h).